gschoberth/bluewater-technical/README.md

 For best experience this was designed for lap / desktop screens, although it (should) also work on mobile and tablet when used in portrait mode.

 ### Hosting
-The app is deployed via Github Pages here: https://gschoberth.github.io/bluewater-technical/
+The app is deployed via Github Pages here: [Demo Site](https://gschoberth.github.io/bwt-hosted/)

 ### Project Setup
 > npm install